Redevelopment and PURA

 - Unusual topography

-- Defective or unusual conditions of title rendering the title unmarketable
+- Defective or unusual conditions of title which renders the title unmarketable

 - The existence of conditions that endanger life or property by fire or other causes